ansgarwiechers/vbsdoc/README.txt

   Function Foo

 - End-of-Line doc comment:
   Const BAR = 42  '!
-Some End-of-Line   <- part of the documentation for BAR
+Some End-of-Line   <- part of BAR documentation
-                  '! comment.           <- part of the documentation for BAR
+                  '! comment.           <- part of BAR documentation

                   '!
-Some other comment <- not part of the documentation for BAR
+Some other comment <- not part of BAR documentation

 Tags